 We considered the nature of the Scheme's industry and its control environment, and reviewed the Scheme's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of the Trustee about their own identification and assessment of the risks of irregularities.
+We also enquired of the Trustee about their own identification and assessment of the risks of irregularities, including those that are specific to the Scheme's business sector.